Hilda Hewlett (1864-1943)

 Sitting in the passenger seat at the front was a very exposed position…

-A month later, Billy was in the driving seat for the Autocycle Club’s quarterly trial in July, a non-stop run of a 125 mile course around Uxbridge, where she made the second-fastest time on on leg up Dashwood Hill and carried on entering competitions during 1907.
+A month later, Billy was in the driving seat for the Autocycle Club’s quarterly trial, a non-stop run of a 125 mile course around Uxbridge, where she made the second-fastest time on on leg up Dashwood Hill.

-Driving was fun but it was in 1909 that Billy would discover her true passion.
+She carried on entering driving competitions but it was in 1909 that she discovered her true passion.
 In 1903, the Wright brothers had made their landmark flight at Kitty Hawk in North Carolina and while Billy was racing around the country, the aviation community was quickly growing.
-In July 1909, Louis Bleriot flew across the Channel, with his plane displayed in Selfridges, and in August, 500,000 visitors attended an aviation festival in Rheims.
+In July 1909, Louis Bleriot flew across the Channel.
+Harry Selfridge seized the opportunity to generate publicity for his new department store by displaying the plane.
+In August, 500,000 visitors attended an aviation festival in Rheims.
 The following month, Britain held its first aviation show in Blackpool.
 Billy attended and it ‘got hold of her’.
 She returned obsessed and announced to her husband that she wanted to learn to fly.

 Taking to the skies